This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Teach your child how to cross the street safely.
 Teach your child to stop at the curb, look left, then look right, and left again.
 Tell your child never to cross the street without an adult.
-Teach your child where the school bus will pick him up and drop him off.
+Teach your child where the school bus will pick him or her up and drop him or her off.
 Always have adult supervision at your child's bus stop.

 - Teach your child to wear safety equipment.
-Make sure your child has on proper safety equipment when he plays sports and rides his bicycle.
-Your child should wear a helmet when he rides his bicycle.
+Make sure your child has on proper safety equipment when he or she plays sports and rides his or her bicycle.
+Your child should wear a helmet when he or she rides his or her bicycle.
 The helmet should fit properly.
-Never let your child ride his bicycle in the street.
+Never let your child ride his or her bicycle in the street.

-- Teach your child how to swim if he does not know how.
-Even if your child knows how to swim, do not let him play around water alone.
+- Teach your child how to swim if he or she does not know how.
+Even if your child knows how to swim, do not let him or her play around water alone.
 An adult needs to be present and watching at all times.
-Make sure your child wears a safety vest when he is on a boat.
+Make sure your child wears a safety vest when he or she is on a boat.

-- Talk to your child about personal safety without making him anxious.
-Explain to him that no one has the right to touch his private parts.
+- Talk to your child about personal safety without making him or her anxious.
+Explain to him or her that no one has the right to touch his or her private parts.
 Also explain that no one should ask your child to touch their private parts.
-Let your child know that he should tell you even if he is told not to.
+Let your child know that he or she should tell you even if he or she is told not to.